What is Better PVC or Composite Decking?

 Another thing to consider is recyclability.
 For this, PVC is better than composites.
 Why?
 Because composites are a mixture of wood and plastic.
 Because of this, it’s impossible to separate these materials, making it hard to recycle.
 On the other hand, PVC is all-plastic, making it easy to reuse and recycle.

 Composites are generally heavier than PVC.
 Because of this, many people seem to have some difficulty in working with them, especially when working alone.
-You will also need to make a stronger frame to support a heavier deck.
+You will also need to make a stronger frame to support a heavier decking.
 It means that you will need more materials for the frame and place the joist centres closer together.
 However, some manufacturers offer hollow composites, which are significantly lighter.
 Otherwise, PVC is the lighter material between the two.

 There are many other differences between PVC and composites.
 Make sure to check what you need and what you want when selecting materials.
 If you want decking that offers the beauty and appearance of wood that is safe and stable, choose composite decking.